Galaxia-Missions-Systems/mobius-sandbox-clients/readme.md

 The script will take you through the following steps.

+### Running on Windows
+To run this script on Windows, **please use WSL/WSL2 inside of a Linux directory** (working within a Windows NTFS directory aka C:\ drive WILL cause issues).

+The rest of the instructions may be followed as normal once in the WSL/WSL2 environment.

 ## 1. Setting your Client ID
 Your *Client ID* is a unique self-assigned identifier for yourself and/or your company.